What is an Apostille? Notary Public Stanton

 You might also sign a durable power of attorney to prepare for the possibility that you may become mentally incompetent due to illness or injury.
 Specify in the power of attorney that it cannot go into effect until a doctor certifies you as mentally incompetent.
 You may name a specific doctor who you wish to determine your competency, or require that two licensed physicians agree on your mental state.

-Health Care Directive, Public notaries A health care directive is a written document that informs other of your wishes about your health care.
+Health Care Directive, Notary Public Westminster/span> A health care directive is a written document that informs other of your wishes about your health care.
 It allows you to name a person ("agent") to decide for you if you are unable to decide.
 It also allows you to name an agent if you want someone else to decide for you.

 Grant Deed, A grant deed is used in some states and jurisdictions for the sale or other transfer of real property from one person or entity to another person or entity.
 Each party transferring an interest in the property, or "grantor", is required to sign it.